 In 2020, Courage Worldwide Tanzania was honored to host Ambassador Donald J. Wright and his wife Mrs. Kathy Wright to see our program and meet the girls at Courage House Tanzania.
 Since that time, we have continued to build this relationship with the U.S. Embassy here in Tanzania.

 Working together with the U.S. Embassy, this month we are sharing five survivor stories and spreading awareness about human trafficking.
 See one of these features here!

 Want to read more of these stories?
-Click the buttons below!
+Click below!